CFU

 MAKING JUDGEMENTS:

-particle physics phenomena, for instance whether the description of a certain process is from first principles or merely phenomenological.
-To this goal they should get familiar with the effective theory approach and master the relation of effective models to (relatively more)
+Students should be able to critically analyse the current level of understanding of elementary particle physics phenomena, for instance whether the description of a certain process is from first principles or merely phenomenological.
+To this goal they should get familiar with the effective theory approach and master the relation of effective models to (relatively more) fundamental theories.

 COMMUNICATION SKILLS: